B.A. LL.B. (NALSAR, Hyderabad);

 LL.M.
 (National University of Singapore )

-Harsh Mahaseth is currently an Assistant Lecturer at Jindal Global Law School.
+Harsh Mahaseth is currently a Lecturer at Jindal Global Law School.
 He is a Faculty Coordinator for JGU Pro Bono Publicus, and a Research Analyst at the Center for Southeast Asian Studies, Jindal School of International Affairs.

 Harsh completed his Master of Laws (Asian Legal Studies) from the National University of Singapore and completed his B.A., LL.B.
 (Hons.) from NALSAR University of Law, India.
 He has previously worked on several research projects with UNICEF, UN-Habitat, NUS, NALSAR, the SAARC Secretariat, and the Centre for Air and Space Law.
 His research experience and numerous publications in prestigious blogs and journals have earned him the Emerging Scholar Award and the Best Law Student Award.

 He has also previously delivered sessions on legal research, writing, editing, professional development and oratory skills as part of the UPeksha Mentorship Programme which he has also founded.
 He has also previously taught NALSAR students mooting as well as Criminal Law.
 He frequently judges moots court competitions including Jessup, Stetson, Manfred Lachs, NALSAR B.R.
 Sawhny.

 His research interests include Public International Law, Asian Studies and International Relations, Human Rights, Environmental Law, and Comparative Research.